 An organization could fall victim to supply chain financial risk if something threatens financial health, such as higher component costs eating into profit margins.
-A company might suffer reputational risk if a supplier engages in unethical behavior, such as bribery, child labor, or anything that could reflect poorly on the company’s brand.
+In addition, a company might suffer reputational risk if a supplier engages in unethical behavior, such as bribery, child labor, or anything that could reflect poorly on the company’s brand.
 Finally, a supplier’s social media activity can also harm your brand.

 Supply Chain Risk Examples

-Supply chain risk includes a wide variety of problems with vendors, suppliers, shipping agents, resellers, and other third parties.
+Supply chain risk includes various problems with vendors, suppliers, shipping agents, resellers, and third parties.
 Those issues can disrupt production, operations, sales, and projects.
 They can also lead to quality issues, accountability, and reputational conflicts.
-Here are some examples that expose supply risk:
+Here are some examples of supply risk:

-Rising prices are caused by supply, demand, currency instability, and customs tariffs.
-Volatility in prices can jeopardize financial projections and profitability of the business.
+Rising prices are caused by changes in supply or demand, currency instability, and customs tariffs.
+Volatility in prices can jeopardize the financial projections and profitability of the business.

 These can arise from lacking a component, material, or part needed to produce a finished product.
 Shortages may be short-term availability issues or long-term if the supplier has discontinued the required items.

-If litigation or some other dispute ruptures your relationship with a supplier, the scenario will lead you to replace the supplier (assuming you can find a replacement).
+If litigation or some other dispute ruptures your relationship with a supplier, the scenario could lead you to replace the supplier (assuming you can find a replacement).

-Quality failures occur when shipments of certain parts do not meet the given specifications or perform as expected.
+Quality failures occur when shipments of certain parts don’t meet the specifications or perform as expected.